idaholab/Deep-Lynx/readme.md

 1. Install the latest version of Docker
 2. Clone the DeepLynx repository
 3. Navigate to the DeepLynx repository in your terminal/command line/Powershell
+4. Type `docker compose pull` and wait for the process to finish
-4. Type `docker compose up` and hit enter
+5. Type `docker compose up` and hit enter
-5. To terminate hit Cntrl-C or Cntrl-D
+6. To terminate hit Cntrl-C or Cntrl-D

 The initial startup might take a while as the operation must first fetch the pre-built containers from the internet.
 If you need to change any configuration values edit the `.docker-env` file included in your repository